Corey4005/STEMNET-Daily-Files/README.md

 - Timestamps containing characters: Sometimes, faulty values such as characters will be reported in the time stamps.
 Any timestamp that contains non-numeric characters will be ignored.

+All checks are reported in logs saved in `stemnet/logfiles/` directory and will be written as YYYYMMDDHH.log for when `main.py` returns.

 # VWC Equation
 The equation for calculating VWC is displayed below, where mm is the voltage returned from the soil moisture sensor: